WilfredC64/acid64c/README.md

-The player requires a network SID device to be installed (such as [SID-Device](https://github.com/WilfredC64/sid-device/) or [JSIDDevice](https://sourceforge.net/projects/jsidplay2/files/jsiddevice/)) or a hardware device such as a HardSID USB, SIDBlaster USB or an Ultimate 64/1541.
+The player requires a network SID device to be installed (such as [SID-Device](https://github.com/WilfredC64/sid-device/) or [JSIDDevice](https://sourceforge.net/projects/jsidplay2/files/jsiddevice/)) or a hardware device such as a USBSID-Pico, HardSID USB, SIDBlaster USB, Commodore 64 Ultimate or an Ultimate 64/1541.

 The player makes use of the acid64pro.dll win32 library.
 Since this dll is a 32-bit library, the code of the player can only run successfully when compiled for Windows 32-bit.